vicente-gonzalez-ruiz/VGR/README.md

 [Supercomputing-Algorithms Research Group](https://www.hpca.ual.es/)
 of the University of Almería.

-## Research career
+## Research

-My research focuses on image and video encoding, as well as their transmission over data networks based on packet switching.
-Initially I worked on progressive image coding algorithms (mainly based on SPIHT (Set Partitioning In Hierarchical Trees)) which were applied in electron microscopy images, in collaboration with CNB (Cento Nacional de Biotecnología) scientists of the CSIC (Consejo Superior de Investigaciones Científicas), with the purpose of remotely managing a electronic microscope.
-These encoding algorithms were also applied to astronomical images generated at the Calar Alto Hispano-German Astronomical Center in Almería, also with the aim of improving remote observation processes.

-Subsequently, I have applied the JPEG2000 image compression standard in environments interactive transmission of images.
-I continued to collaborate with ESA for the development of algorithms of streaming JPEG2000 image sequences.

-I have also collaborated in studies of compression of hyperspectral images of the Earth.
-In the field of video encoding, my work has focused on improving the rate of compression of the Motion JPEG2000 standard using MCTF (Motion Compensated Temporal Filtering).
-We develop an extension compatible with the standard that does not imply altering the JPIP servers.
-Also related to this field, I have worked on algorithms of JPIP-based streams that use conditional refresh and do not involve modifying Motion JPEG2000 code-streams.
-These techniques have application to interactive transmission of images.

-Currently I am working in the processing of electron microscopy images, and in the development of symmetric video codecs.

-In a field somewhat more related to the development of free software, in 2010 I participated in the development of a JPIP (JPEG2000 Interactive Protocol) server that ESA (European Space Agency) has used in its project [JHelioviewer](https://www.jhelioviewer.org/).
+### Image/Video coding and transmission:

+In the early 1990's, I started working on transform-based image compression algorithms capable of being scalable in progressive streaming environments.
+It was then that I began my collaboration with researchers from the CNB (National Center for Biotechnology) in order to improve remote interactive access to electron microscopes.
+These coding algorithms were also used at the Calar Alto Hispano-German Astronomical Center in this case to optimize the use of the telescopes.

+Next, I was working with researchers from the JHelioviewer project (https://www.jhelioviewer.org/) which was an initiative promoted by the ESA (European Space Agency) to study the Sun, to improve the interactive access system to solar images, in this case taking advantage of the possibilities of progressive rendering provided by the JPEG2000 image compression standard.
+Following in the line of progressive image transmission, we also use this standard in hyperspectral images.

-I have also contributed to the development of a P2P (Peer-to-Peer) communications protocol called [P2PSP](http://www.p2psp.org) (P2P Straightforward Protocol).
-This protocol allows emulating the behavior of IP (Internet Protocol) Multicast, achieving a streaming system efficient, secure and scalable.
-P2PSP was developed with funds from the Google program Summer of Code during the years 2015, 2016, 2017 and 2018.
+Specifically in the field of secure transmission of multimedia content, I have worked on multicast streaming protocols based on the P2P (Peer-to-Peer) model, and I collaborated in the specification of the P2PSP protocol (https://es.wikipedia.org /wiki/P2PSP), which was funded by Google through its Google Summer of Code program (years 2015, 2016, 2017 and 2018).

+### Image processing:

+In collaboration with scientists of the CSIC, I worked on the improvement of the quality of images obtained in the field of microscopy.
+We used motion estimation algorithms based on the computation of the optical flow to interpolate missing images in FIB/SEM (Focused Ion Beam - Scanning Electron Microscopy) analysis.

+Currently we are developing denoising algorithms that preserve the structure of the specimens in Electron Microscopy images.